yp-edu/yp-edu.github.io/pages/_articles/fhe-for-open-model-audits.md

 ### The Test Set Game

-In ML it is well known that you should always keep a subset of data hidden from the model, the test set.
+In ML, it is well known that you should always keep a subset of data hidden from the model, the test set.
 Consequently, this dataset provides a faithful model evaluation, should it be big enough and randomly sampled from the original dataset.
 It should be not mistaken for the validation set, used for hyperparameters search, which doesn't provide a good evaluation metric due to the Goodhart's law similarily to the train set.

 But what if you train on the test set?
 In frugal ML, per se using `scikit-learn`, it only happens willingly in scarce data problems like health predictions.
 Except for this particular case, should you encounter a data leakage problem, you can often re-process the datasets and re-train from scratch.
 Yet, in the era of big pre-trained models, such a solution would be far too expensive.
 It is thus a real problem, well illustrated by this satirical article [@6](#resources).
 You can also think of using machine unlearning for such a scale and diversity of data; you would dramatically hurt the performances.